jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_extendedevents.md

 Use this screen to request that the Spotlight Diagnostic Server not use Extended Events to collect data from monitored SQL Server instances.

 {% include note.html content="This setting affects all SQL Server monitored through the Spotlight Diagnostic Server.
-To configure the use of Extended Events per monitored SQL Server, see SQL Server \| Connection Details." %}
+To configure the use of Extended Events per monitored SQL Server, see [SQL Server \| Connection Details][sqlserver_connect_details]." %}

 ## Open this screen from the Spotlight Client